 This exact opportunity came to us in the form of a favor requested by a valued client.
 The conversation went something like this:

-“Merrie Jo and Liz,” he said, “my wife and I have been involved in the Miss Missouri Organization and our current state winner is a wonderful woman who needs your help.”
+“Merrie Jo,” he said, “my wife and I have been involved in the Miss Missouri Organization and our current state winner is a wonderful woman who needs your help.”

 We say, “Sounds interesting, Lou.
 How can we help her?”